Canada Court Hears Case of Filipina Caregivers

 Filipino, Exploitation, Abuse, Superior Court of Quebec, Human Rights Commission, fees, discrimination

-Occupations in services - Domestic work y Home child care providers
+Occupations in services - Domestic work et Home child care providers